Leadership and Character Development Corps (LCDC)

 The Cole Leadership and Character Development Corps (LCDC) welcomes you to our web page.
-We are proud of our successes from our first year and look forward to continuing this year with many more successes and accomplishments.
-Our Corps consist of seventh and eighth graders whose parent(s) currently serves or previously served in our military.
+We are proud of our successes from our first year four years ago to now.
+We look forward to continuing this year with many more successes and accomplishments.
+Our Corps consist of seventh graders whose parent(s) currently serves or previously served in our military.
+This year for the first time we are extending the opportunity to become cadets to sixth graders.
 The Cadets will participate in activities including athletics and scholastic on campus and within their communities.

 The LCDC program is rewarding by offering an educational experience like no other offered at the middle school level.
 Our mission is to develop and inspire leadership skills and character development in middle school students.
 The once student now cadet is immersed into a family and team known as the corps of cadets.
 As a member of the corps, they will learn how to follow, how to lead and in the process become more responsible and mindful of themselves and others.